cudail/sonic-robo-chat-2/README.md

 # Config

 The file `[srb2_path]/luafiles/chat_config.cfg` can be used to configure some settings.
 These are read only when first starting a game, editing mid-game won't have any effect.
+To change the config mid-game use the `CONFIG` command described below.
 The format and default values for all the config file are as follows:

 ```
 command_interval 1